Top Mobile Ad Networks (2020)

 Mobvista offers acquisition, analytics solutions, and monetization services for mobile app developers all over the world.
 They’ve targeted over 200 regions through 950 million devices each day.

-This network uses AI technology and innovative efforts to provide exceptional results.
+This app ad network uses AI technology and innovative efforts to provide exceptional results for mobile advertising.
 It’s available for Android and iOS platforms.

-These are the campaign types available from Mobvista:
+These are the mobile ad campaign types available from Mobvista:

 - CPS (cost-per-scale)

 In addition to these business models, Mobvista also offers a wide range of supported advertising formats.